 We also tried to reproduce the Meltdown bug on several ARM and AMD CPUs.
 However, we did not manage to successfully leak kernel memory with the attack described in Section 5, neither on ARM nor on AMD.
 The reasons for this can be manifold.
 First of all, our implementation might simply be too slow and a more optimized version might succeed.
 For instance, a more shallow out-of-order execution pipeline could tip the race condition towards against the data leakage.
-Similarly, formed.
+Similarly, mstructions past megal memory accesses are also performed.